Artem-Malyi/windbg-cheat-sheet/readme.md

 ```
 ### On access breakpoit a.k.a. data breakpoint

 This breakpoint is triggered when the specified memory is accessed (for read, write or execute operation).
+This breakpoint type uses special debug CPU registers: DR0, DR1, DR2, DR3 for linear addresses to stop on, and DR6, DR7 - for debug flags.
+So in total it's possible to set up only 4 access breakpoints at the same time.

-- ba w 4 0x000002e1`6e9d6648 : break when 4 bytes at given address will be overwritten
+- `ba w 4 0x000002e1`6e9d6648` : break when 4 bytes at given address will be overwritten

 ### Conditional breakpoints